-'I will kill you': Prison ordered for SUV driver who ran over fleeing pedestrian
+'I will kill you': SUV driver who ran over fleeing pedestrian jailed

 "Please have mercy and don't send my brother to jail."

-Prosecutor Jacob Barry, however, described Vakalahi's actions that morning as "extraordinarily callous behavior" that included leaving the victim for dead.
+Prosecutor Jacob Barry, however, described Vakalahi's actions that morning as "extraordinarily callous behaviour" that included leaving the victim for dead.
 He is fortunate enough, Barry said, that the man survived and he wasn't charged with murder.

 Vakalahi pleaded guilty last June to causing grievous bodily harm with intent, which carries a maximum possible punishment of 14 years' prison.